Open Source · AI-Era Portfolio

 w=3

-The company has a head-start aggregating, structuring, or distributing data that is technically public but expensive to compile.
-AI web-crawlers and large language models rapidly close this gap by training on the same underlying data sources, compressing the advantage over time.
+The company has a head-start aggregating data that is technically public but expensive to compile.
+AI web-crawlers and LLMs rapidly close this gap by training on the same underlying sources.

 Bloomberg terminal dataCredit bureau aggregationMarket data vendors

 Each moat is rated strong (100) · intact (75) · weakened (50) · destroyed (10).
-Scores are weighted by moat type — resilient group totals 60, vulnerable 40 — with N/A moats excluded and weight redistributed within the group.
-A breadth bonus of +1 to +4 rewards businesses with more applicable moats.
-The result is the fully-computed Moat Score (40% of composite).
+N/A moats are excluded and weight redistributed within the group.
+A breadth bonus of +1 to +4 rewards businesses with more applicable moats, producing the Moat Score (40% of composite).

-View the current 25-stock allocation, explore all 60+ analyzed assets, or dive into individual company reports with moat scores, scenarios, and live valuations.
+Explore the current 25-stock allocation, browse all 60+ analyzed assets, or dive into individual company reports with moat scores, scenarios, and live valuations.